xdaDaveShaw/xdaDaveShaw.github.io/blog/_drafts/results-types.md

 ```

 I've modelled the result as a [Discriminated Union][4] with 3 cases, one for each outcome.
 The complex operation, like the
-C# version returns one of these 3 cases.
+C# version returns 1 of these 3 cases.
 What is nice in F# is that in `processResult` where I take in a single result
 and handle it, the pattern match must be complete.
 If I added another case to the `Result` type, the compiler will complain
 that is isn't handled in the `match`.